Compare the Market: Nobody’s lower priced for quality SMS Lowest Bulk SMS Prices Free Bulk SMS Software

 Option 1 – Send single emails/messages using domain authentication

-Under “Email Gateway Settings” enter your domain name (e.g. if your email address was richard@greens.com then your domain name is greens.com) in the field and press submit (do not include the @ sign).
-The system will return an ‘updated’ message.
+Under “Email Gateway Settings” enter your domain name (e.g. if your email address was richard@greens.com then your domain name is greens.com) in the field and press Active (do not include the @ sign).
+Make sure Message termination is also Active.
+Then click Save.

 Option 2 – To send single emails/messages using username/password authentication